kdeldycke/kevin-deldycke-blog/content/2006/how-to-convert-a-png-image-to-a-website-icon-favicon.md

 In here, the `00/00/ff` parameter is the hexadecimal conversion of RGB encoding of the blue color.

-By the way, if you need more informations about website icons, I advise you to take a look at the [favicon wikipedia article](https://en.wikipedia.org/wiki/Favicon).
+By the way, if you need more information about website icons, I advise you to take a look at the [favicon wikipedia article](https://en.wikipedia.org/wiki/Favicon).
 Here you will find useful tips about the conventions to apply in order to have a favicon supported by most (if not all) major browsers.